dspacejs/dspacejs/README.md

 **I'm a full-stack engineer full of passion for all aspects of building great software.** I've worked on projects of various scales, both solo and as part of a team.

+A bit about me:

-[Craftsmanship](https://danieljs.me/craftsmanship-is-essential/) is something I'm passionate about and take great pride in.
+* [Craftsmanship](https://danieljs.me/craftsmanship-is-essential/) is something I'm passionate about and take great pride in.
+* Freedom is a passion.
+I'm pro-privacy, love Linux, and only use open-source software.
+* Contributing to open-source is something I enjoy, whenever I get the chance.

 Check out [my portfolio](https://danieljs.tech) for more details.
 If you're working on something cool and are looking for a developer, feel free to reach out.